 Now you’re ready to phase in your return:

-- Phase 1 – Stick to essentials — only the people who must be onsite, while everyone else works remote.
+- Phase 1: Stick to essentials – give access to only the people who must be onsite, while everyone else works remotely.
+Test out your setup.

-- Phase 2 – Assign some pilot teams to work in-office, at least part time, to test your plan.
+- Phase 2: Make necessary improvements, and assign some pilot teams to work in-office, at least part-time, to test your plan.

 - Phase 3: Gradually move to greater flexibility, working with managers to set up the best working arrangements for their teams.